Nekroze/codeforthought/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-We can always explain something badly or word something poorly.
-Anyone is
+We can always explain something badly or word something poorly, this paragraph
-welcome to help make **Code for Thought** more readable and understanable for
+is no exception.
+Anyone is welcome to help make **Code for Thought** more
-everyone.
+readable and understanable for everyone.

 Submit Feedback
 ~~~~~~~~~~~~~~~